A Black Man Attacked By White Supremacists In Charlottesville Was Found Not Guilty Of Assaulting Attackers

 A black man beaten at the "Unite the Right" rally last year in Charlottesville, Virginia, has been found not guilty of assaulting white supremacists.

-Deandre Harris, 20, was acquitted of a misdemeanor charge of assault and battery on Friday, according to his lawyer.
+DeAndre Harris, 20, was acquitted of a misdemeanor charge of assault and battery on Friday, according to his lawyer.
 If convicted, Harris could have faced one year in jail and a $2,500 fine.

 Video footage shows Harris swinging a heavy flashlight at white nationalist Harold Ray Crews, identified by the Southern Poverty Law Center as the chair of the North Carolina chapter of the white nationalist group League of the South.
 A judge ruled that Harris didn't intend to hit Crews and swung the flashlight only because he believed that Crews was attacking his friend with a flagpole, according to the Washington Post.